flackr/carousel/scroll-marker/README.md

 For scroll markers, we want the action to be taken only when the selected target changes, which occurs on focus, but not on hover.
 This is very similar to an expressed intent to invoke the target.

-As such, we propose adding the `invoke` keyword to the `focusgroup` attribute to allow invoking the `invokeaction` on focusgroup focus changes.
+As such, we'd propose adding the `invoke` keyword to the `focusgroup` attribute to allow invoking the `invokeaction` on focusgroup focus changes.
 E.g.

 ```html
 <style>